martyr-deepin/arch-deepin/README.md

 NOTE
 ====

-Thanks @felixonmars, we could install `deepin-music`, `deepin-movie` and many other Deepin software from `[community]` now.
-But the DDE 2015 related packages are still in process, and during the time, there will be some conflicting packages, such as `deepin-api` in [community] and `dde-api` in obs/arch-deepin.
-Please don't worry about it, mostly, just choose the one in OBS and it will works fine.
+Thanks @mmetak and @felixonmars, we could install `deepin-music`, `deepin-movie` and many other Deepin software from `[community]` now.
+And currently, we suggest you experience them especially DDE from `[community-testing]` instead for that many Deepin 2015 packages still under alpha stage and the testing repository looks more stable.

 arch-deepin
 ===========